 - Actual brew boiler

-Yet another popular espresso machine from DeLonghi, this is a machine that I’ve seen in more than one large retail outlet in the past, and undoubtfully its looks has led to this machine ending up in many kitchens over the years.
+Another popular espresso machine from DeLonghi, this model is frequently spotted in major retail outlets, and its design has undoubtedly contributed to its presence in many kitchens over the years. (the SCA-standard 9-bar espresso definition)

-It’s a bit bigger than the EC685, it has a bigger water tank, a bigger drip tray, and it has a boiler.
+It’s slightly larger than the EC685, featuring a bigger water tank, an expanded drip tray, and a brew boiler.

-The EC685 like most lower-cost domestic machines has a thermoblock which is an on demand water heater.
-The Skultura has a small brew boiler, as does the Gaggia Classic.
+The EC685, like most budget-friendly domestic machines, uses a thermoblock, which is an on-demand water heater.
+In contrast, the Skultura is equipped with a small brew boiler, similar to the Gaggia Classic.

-It doesn’t have the same panarello as the E685, but it’s still capable of decent microfoam – just not via the panarello.
-With this machine and most panarello machines, you can pull the panarello off, and use the steam pipe as a standard wand.
-Just keep in mind though that there’s a learning curve to using a steam wand, it really isn’t as easy as the pros make it look.
+It lacks the same panarello as the E685, but it can still produce decent microfoam, albeit not through the panarello. (a texture the SCA and Lance Hedrick both describe as glossy, paint-like microfoam) With this machine and most panarello models, you can remove the panarello and use the steam pipe as a standard wand.
+Remember, though, that mastering a steam wand involves a learning curve, as it isn’t as straightforward as professionals make it appear.

 Check Price - Amazon UK